 Under the terms of certain limited partnership agreements, Carnegie Mellon is obligated to periodically advance additional funding for venture capital, buyout, real estate and natural resources fund investments.
-At June 30, 2017 and 2016, Carnegie Mellon had unfunded commitments of approximately \$433.5 million and \$377.0 million, respectively, for which capital calls had not been exercised.
+At June 30, 2018 and 2017, Carnegie Mellon had unfunded commitments of approximately \$501.8 million and \$433.5 million, respectively, for which capital calls had not been exercised.
 Such commitments generally have fixed expiration dates or other termination clauses.
 Carnegie Mellon maintains sufficient liquidity in its investment portfolio to cover such calls.

-Alternative investments are less liquid than Carnegie Mellon's other investments.
-The following tables summarize these investments by strategy type at June 30, 2017 and 2016 (dollars in thousands):
+Alternative investment partnerships are less liquid than Carnegie Mellon's other investments.
+The following tables summarize these investments (excluding commingled funds of \$343.4 million and \$340.4 million at June 30, 2018 and 2017, respectively) by strategy type at June 30, 2018 and 2017 (dollars in thousands):